Identification of Lady Bugs

 The easiest way to remove ladybugs, once they are indoors, is with a vacuum

-and similar pests from entering in the fall, outdoor, spray using fast-acting synthetic
+and similar pests from entering in the fall, spray outdoors using a fast-acting synthetic

-pyrethroids such as Cymic CS or Demon WP.
+pyrethroids such as D-Fense SC or Demon WP.

 This is done during the Fall